xcuadrado/api/README.md

     website_url: the url of the vendor without http, required.
     compact: return a compact version of the performance page.
 This option removes the header and the footer from the layout.
+Default is false.
     width: the width in px of the performance page.
+Default is 1040
     height: the height in px of the performance page.
+Default is 1300

 **Example**